 Few works have tried to address these biases in the IR literature.
-With Tom Davies, a contributor to this handbook, we extended English School notions to claim that the reception of social movements in world politics follows from how their ideological programs interact with different world order structures (Peña and Davies 2019).
-The basic idea is that movements with “revolutionist” objectives, seeking to radically alter basic values in world society, would have it more difficult than “rationalist” movements seeking to operate within an international society largely structured around liberal and reformist institutions.
-Thus, movements operating on issues of global governance, human rights, peace, and so forth, and seeking to influence policy, can be expected to be granted more space than radical transnational movements (i.e. religious extremists, radical environmentalists, anarchists) that challenge state boundaries, cultural identities, and established international and world society principles—so it is not unexpected that groups like ISIS have found little solidarity in the international community and met with highly violent responses from states.
-Conservative “realist” movements, on the other hand, even if rejecting cosmopolitan values, can find solidarity from akin state actors and even collaborate with each other, on the basis of their defense of national sovereignty and their rejection of common external threats, as seen among Eurosceptic and Islamophobic movements across Europe and the US (Hafez 2014).
+With Tom Davies, a contributor to this handbook, we extended English school notions to claim that the reception of social movements in world politics follows from how their ideological programs interact with different world order structures (Peña and Davies 2019).
+The basic idea is that movements with “revolutionist” objectives, seeking to radically alter basic values in world society, would have more difficulty than “rationalist” movements seeking to operate within an international society largely structured around liberal and reformist institutions.
+Thus, movements operating on issues of global governance, human rights, peace, and so forth, and seeking to influence policy, can be expected to be granted more space than radical transnational movements (i.e., religious extremists, radical environmentalists, anarchists) that challenge state boundaries, cultural identities, and established international and world society principles—so it is not unexpected that groups like the Islamic State of Iraq and Syria (ISIS) have found little solidarity in the international community and have met with highly violent responses from states.
+Conservative “realist” movements, on the other hand, even if they reject cosmopolitan values, can find solidarity from kindred state actors and even collaborate with each other, on the basis of their defense of national sovereignty and their rejection of common external threats, as seen among Euroskeptic and Islamophobic movements across Europe and the United States (Hafez 2014).
 From this framework it is possible to envision wider patterns of conflict provoked by the intersection of world society and international society orders.
-For example, in Medieval Europe, the series of religious wars associated with the Protestant Reformation, a transnational revolutionist movement, occurred because (Catholic) Christianity was an ordering principle of European international system and society, as much as an identity in regional world society, enabling “pathways to conversion” from below as much as from above, and the conflation of civil society and state-level conflict (Philpott 2000).
+For example, in medieval Europe the series of religious wars associated with the Protestant Reformation, a transnational revolutionist movement, occurred because (Catholic) Christianity was an ordering principle of European international system and society, as much as an identity in regional world society, enabling “pathways to conversion” from below as much as from above and the conflation of civil society and state-level conflict (Philpott 2000).

-In the next section, however, I draw insight from the revolution and political violence literature to center on the question of violence, seeking to relativize the treatment of social movements as positive peaceful change actors by elaborating a more dynamic view of change processes where principled intentions coexist with the interests and values of other actors, and with the vicissitudes of power and conflict.
+In the next section, however, I draw insight from the revolution and political violence literature to center on the question of violence, seeking to relativize the treatment of social movements as positive peaceful change actors by elaborating a more dynamic view of change processes wherein principled intentions coexist with the interests and values of other actors and with the vicissitudes of power and conflict.

 Revolutions, Change, and Violence